 Pig trial of AstraZeneca's COVID-19 vaccine shows promise with two shots

-A trial of AstraZeneca's experimental COVID-19 vaccine in pigs has found that two doses of the Oxford University-developed shot produced a greater antibody response than a single dose, scientists said on Tuesday.
-Research released by Britain's Pirbright Institute found that giving an initial prime dose followed by a booster dose of the shot elicited a greater immune response than a single dose - suggesting a two-dose approach may be more effective in getting protection against the disease caused by the new coronavirus.
+A trial in pigs of AstraZeneca's experimental COVID-19 vaccine has found that two doses of the shot produced a greater antibody response than a single dose.
+Research released by Britain's Pirbright Institute on Tuesday found that giving an initial prime dose followed by a booster dose of the vaccine-elicited a stronger immune response than a single dose.
+This suggests a two-dose approach may be more effective in getting protection against COVID-19, the disease caused by the new coronavirus.

-The ChAdOx1 nCoV-19 vaccine was originally developed by researchers at the University of Oxford, who are now working with AstraZeneca on development and production.
-The vaccine is already in mid-stage human trials, and AstraZeneca has said it hopes to have data showing efficacy later this year.
-Pigs are a useful research model for this type of vaccine and other trials have been able to predict vaccine outcomes in humans, particularly in studies of flu.
+"The researchers saw a marked increase in neutralizing antibodies, which bind to the virus in a way that blocks infection," the Pirbright team said in a statement.
+They added, however, that it is not yet known what level of immune response will be required to protect humans.
+The ChAdOx1 nCoV-19 vaccine, also known as AZD1222, was originally developed by Oxford University scientists, who are now working with AstraZeneca on development and production.

+"These results look encouraging that administering two injections ... boosts antibody responses that can neutralize the virus, but it is the response in humans that's important," said Bryan Charleston, Pirbright's director.
+AZD1222 is already in human trials, and AstraZeneca says it hopes to have data on efficacy later this year.

 - READ MORE ON: